Meegul/better-particles/README.md

   * `number` - Any number > 0 - The number of particles to be created.
   * `minMass` - Any number > 0 - The minimum mass of a created particle.
   * `maxMass` - Any number > 0 - The maximum mass of a created particle.
+  * `minDx` - Any number - The minimum velocity in the x direction of a created particle.
+  * `maxDx` - Any number - The maximum velocity in the x direction a created particle.
+  * `minDy` - Any number - The minimum velocity in the y direction created particle.
+  * `maxDx` - Any number - The maximum velocity in the y direction a created particle.
+  * `color` - Any valid CSS color string - The color of new particles generated.
+Defaults to `object.particleColor`, or a random color if that is not provided either.
 * `particles` - An array containing any amount of `Particle` objects - The particles which will be added on construction, whether or not random particles are also being generated.
 * `debug` - `true` or `false` - Shows extra information about particle location and mouse location.
 * `frameTime` - `true` or `false` - Adds an overlay to the top left that shows the time it takes to complete the physics and rendering operations for each frame.